hmdmhmd/reza.re/source/_posts/2013-06-14-octopress-on-openshift.markdown

 Deploying [Octopress](http://octopress.org/) or [Jekyll](http://jekyllrb.com/) based website on [GitHub Pages](http://pages.github.com/)
-is really easy, just create a repo named `username.github.io` or create gh-pages branch in the project repository.
-Or we can deploy it to [Heroku](https://www.heroku.com/).
+is really easy, just create a repo named `username.github.io` or create gh-pages branch in the project repository, or we can deploy it to [Heroku](https://www.heroku.com/).
 A website generated from
 Jekyll is a real static website.
 What you see is really what you see.
 The dynamic content laying on embedding Javascript in the html pages.

 With [OpenShift](https://www.openshift.com/) we can host Octopress based website like on GitHub pages.
 We just host the static content and managing it with git.
 I found two methods to do this.
 First, just using Webrick server.
 Second, install nginx on our hosting platform.